 Priscilla: I liked the hands-on work.
 If I'm just watching and listening, I tend to get bored.
 But we did a lot of hands-on, practical assignments.
 It really helped me get a better understanding of the material.
 And the instructors were there to help out whenever I had questions.

-Q: Can you tell us about your internship experience?
-Where did you do the work placement, and what was it like?
+Q: Can you tell us about the internship?
+Where did you do your work placement and what was it like?